ZhiqingXiao/rl-book/README.md

 This is a tutorial book on reinforcement learning, with explanation of theory and Python implementation.
 - Theory: Starting from a uniform mathematical framework, this book derives the theory and algorithms of reinforcement learning, including all major algorithms such as eligibility traces and soft actor-critic algorithms.
-- Practice: Every chapter is accompanied by high quality implementation based on Python 3.8, Gym 0.17, and TensorFlow 2.3.
+- Practice: Every chapter is accompanied by high quality implementation based on Python 3.8, Gym 0.17, and TensorFlow 2.4.

-**Please email me if you are interested in publishing this book in English or other languages.**
+**Please email me if you are interested in publishing this book in other languages.**

 ### Table of Contents